San Diego Comic-Con: History and organization

+Bryan Cranston & Aaron Paul at the 2013 Comic-Con International, with Cranston holding his realistic Walter White mask.

 The estimated economic impact of that year's convention was $180 million.
 In 2014, the estimated impact of that year's convention was $177.8 million.
 In 2016, the estimated impact of that year's convention was down to $150 million.
 By 2018, San Diego Comic-Con saw increasing competition from other comic conventions in places such as New York City, and Washington, D.C., which caused it to compete for attendees and companies time and budget; yet San Diego Comic-Con was described by Publishers Weekly as "a must-do".

 The convention is organized by a panel of 13 board members, 16 to 20 full-time and part-time workers, and 80 volunteers who assist via committees.
 Comic-Con International is a non-profit organization, and proceeds of the event go to funding it, as well as SAM: Storytelling Across Media and WonderCon.
 The convention logo was designed by Richard Bruning and Josh Beatman in 1995.
-In 2015, working with Lionsgate, a video channel was created to host Comic-Con related content.
+In 2015, working with Lionsgate, a video channel was created to host Comic-Con-related content.
 In 2015, through a limited liability company, Comic-Con International purchased three buildings in Barrio Logan.
 In 2018 Comic-Con International purchased a 29,000 sqft office in San Diego's Little Italy neighborhood.

 In 2017, the organization acquired a lease to the Federal Building in Balboa Park, originally built for the California Pacific International Exposition and previously occupied by the San Diego Hall of Champions, with the intention of opening the Comic-Con Museum.
 By October 2017, the organization began to hire staff for the museum.
 Nearly a year after acquiring the lease, the museum was not yet open.
 During the 2018 Comic-Con, one reason stated for why the museum had not yet opened was the need for additional funds.
 Organizers are hoping to raise $25 million with a target opening date of late 2020 or 2022.

 On April 17, 2020, the 53rd convention was cancelled due to the COVID-19 pandemic in California and two stay-at-home orders issued by California governor Gavin Newsom.
-It was originally scheduled to occur from July 23 to 26, 2020, to coincide with the 2020 Summer Olympics in Tokyo, Japan, which was postponed to 2021 due to the pandemic.
 An "SDCC@Home" digital streaming event was held during the same time period as a replacement for the 2020 event.